 - Keep in mind that whatever you post (pictures, videos, status updates, tweets, links, etc.) is generally public.
 Friends, friends of friends, and people in your networks may have access to this. - Avoid complaining publicly about work or work-related items. - Avoid writing publicly about your job search unless it can be public.
 If your current employer sees this, it may negatively impact your experience at work. - Pick a professional photo for all of your social media presences.
-This is the first image employers and others will see if and when they screen you (which many do). - Google your name.
-Be aware of what the top results are.
-The top results on the page will make the first impression. - Tell people in your networks about appropriate good news.
+This is the first image employers and others will see if and when they screen you (which some do). - Google your name.
+Be aware of what the top results are. - Tell people in your networks about appropriate good news.
 Share an accomplishment from class or your internship.
 Compliment someone for doing good work.
 Avoid posting negative comments, especially about employers, coworkers, and supervisors. - Use privacy settings on all sites where possible.